 \subsection{Baselines}

 We compare the proposed \textbf{G-PAYN} (blue line in Fig.~\ref{fig:results}) to four different baselines: \begin{itemize} \item \textbf{Demonstrations Pipeline} (orange line in Fig.~\ref{fig:results}): this is the approach described in Sec.~\ref{subsec:policy_training} that is used to automatically collect the demonstrations for the training.
-Since this does not require learning, we plot as a reference the constant value of the success rate obtained while acquiring demonstrations to fill the replay buffer for the corresponding experiment. \item \textbf{SAC} (green line in Fig.~\ref{fig:results}): this is the standard SAC~\cite{haarnoja2018soft} algorithm trained with the hyperparameters in Tab.~\ref{tab:sac_params}.
+Since this method does not require training, it has a constant success rate.
+We consider the success rate obtained while acquiring demonstrations to fill the replay buffer for the corresponding experiment. \item \textbf{SAC} (green line in Fig.~\ref{fig:results}): this is the standard SAC~\cite{haarnoja2018soft} algorithm trained with the hyperparameters in Tab.~\ref{tab:sac_params}.
 Differently from \textbf{G-PAYN}, it starts with an empty replay buffer. \item \textbf{OERLD} (red line in Fig.~\ref{fig:results}): we train a grasping policy with the loss function proposed in~\cite{nair2018overcoming}.
 For a fair comparison with the other methods, differently from the approach in~\cite{nair2018overcoming}, we combine the behavior cloning loss with the actor loss of the SAC~\cite{haarnoja2018soft} algorithm.
-Moreover, since we designed our task with a dense reward function with a well defined goal state, we do not apply the procedure \textit{resets to demonstration states} to overcome the problem of sparse rewards in the tasks considered in~\cite{nair2018overcoming}.
-As for the other approaches, we consider as the demonstrations replay buffer, the same replay buffer used at the beginning of the \textbf{G-PAYN} training.
+Moreover, since we designed our task with a dense reward function with a well defined goal state, we do not apply the procedure to overcome the problem of sparse rewards described in~\cite{nair2018overcoming}, and called \textit{resets to demonstration states} by the authors.
+As for the other approaches, we consider as the demonstrations replay buffer the same replay buffer used at the beginning of the \textbf{G-PAYN} training.
 At every training step, we sample $256$ transitions from the replay buffer and $32$ transitions from the demonstrations. \item \textbf{AWAC} (purple line in Fig.~\ref{fig:results}): this is the approach proposed in~\cite{nair2020awac}.
 We rely on the implementation in~\cite{d3rlpy}.
-For training, we consider the default hyperparameters, but, as for the other methods, we set the batch size to $256$ and the number of per layer hidden units to $1024$.
-For the off-line training phase, we use as demonstrations data the same replay buffer used for \textbf{G-PAYN}'s warm start.
-In Fig.~\ref{fig:results}, we report the success rate for increasing timesteps of the on-line training stage. \end{itemize}
+For training, we consider the default hyperparameters, setting the batch size to $256$ and the number of per layer hidden units to $1024$.
+During off-line training, we use as demonstrations data the same replay buffer used for \textbf{G-PAYN}'s warm start.
+Fig.~\ref{fig:results} reports the success rate for increasing timesteps of the on-line training stage. \end{itemize}